rocky-linux/documentation/docs/guides/contribute/rockydocs_webdev_v2.md

 cd  $ROCKYDOCS
 ```

-3. Make sure you have `git` installed (`dnf -y install git`).
+3. Ensure you have `git` installed (`dnf -y install git`).
 While in $ROCKYDOCS use git to clone the official Rocky Documentation content repo.
 Type:

 ```
 git clone https://github.com/rocky-linux/documentation.git
 ```

-You'll now have a `$ROCKYDOCS/documentation` folder.
+You will now have a `$ROCKYDOCS/documentation` folder.
 This folder is a git repository and under git's control.

-4. Also use git to clone the official docs.rockylinux.org repo.
+4. Also use `git` to clone the official docs.rockylinux.org repo.
 Type:

 ```
 git clone https://github.com/rocky-linux/docs.rockylinux.org.git
 ```

-You'll now have a `$ROCKYDOCS/docs.rockylinux.org` folder.
+You will now have a `$ROCKYDOCS/docs.rockylinux.org` folder.
 This folder is where you can experiment with your web development contributions.

 ## Create and Start the RockyDocs web developmwnt environment

-5. Make sure you have podman up and running on your local machine (you can check with `systemctl `).
+5. Ensure you have Podman up and running on your local machine (you can check with `systemctl `).
 Test by running:

 ```
 systemctl  enable --now podman.socket